malhaar2002/interview-analysis/README.md

 friendliness, excitement, engagement, structured answers, and calmness.
-This, in turn, could lead to improved interview performance, increased self-awareness, and better overall communication skills
+This, in turn, could lead to improved interview performance, increased self-awareness, and better overall communication skills <br><br>

-Here is our methodology, summed up:
+Here is what we did, summed up:

 ![prepai](https://github.com/user-attachments/assets/ec7d5ffb-3c96-4ace-9727-d9c75a28fdec)

+Please view <a href="https://github.com/malhaar2002/interview-analysis/blob/master/prepai.pdf">prepai.pdf</a> to take a deeper look into our methodology